LikeRudin/learning-typescript/nomad-lecture/03_functions/02polymorphism.md

 <br>

-having different form with one-name
+state has different forms with one-name

 <br>